 How Long Will Your Case Take to Settle?

 You could settle your case shortly after filing your claim.
-Your case could take years to unfold.
+On the other hand, your case could take years to unfold.
 There is no way we can answer this question without reviewing your situation first.

 Some things that can help your case move along include: